davidmintz/court-interpreters-office/README.md

 As of now, I don't recommend normal people attempt installing InterpretersOffice because setup is a chore.
 (If you're a technical person and want to give it a shot, by all means do -- and contact me if you have questions.)

 But when the great day arrives, you will need to have installed the industry-standard PHP dependency manager [composer](https://getcomposer.org).
 Download (or clone) this repository and then run `composer install` from the application root.
-Next, you'll need to do is create your mysql database and a mysql user/password for it.
+Next, you'll need to create your mysql database and a mysql user/password for it.
 Finally, there will be a couple of configuration files to edit.
-Details will be in the README files and/or comments in the config files themselves.
+Details will be in README files and comments in the config files themselves.

 # features